Shiva Baby: Plot

 College senior Danielle and her sugar daddy Max have sex before she hurries to a shiva observance with her parents, Joel and Debbie.
 Before the shiva, at her aunt Sheila's house, Danielle is schooled by her mother on how to respond to questions about her disorganized life and reveals that Dani's ex-girlfriend Maya will be there.
 Within the house, members of the local extended Jewish community compare her to Maya, who is adored by the neighbors and heading to law school.
 She has trouble eating the food there and goes from piling it on her plate to scraping it off.

 Max, who is a former colleague of Joel's, arrives, and Debbie insists on introducing him to Danielle in the hopes that one of Max's relatives will hire her.
 After the conversation, Debbie warns Dani that he's off limits because Max is married to a non-Jewish woman named Kim.
-Because of their baby-sitter's last minute cancellation, Kim arrives late to the party with their baby Rose.
+Because of their baby-sitter's last minute cancellation, Kim arrives late to the gathering with their baby Rose.

 Dani accidentally hurts her leg and retreats to the bathroom to clean it, where she takes a topless photo and sends it to Max.
 However downstairs, she is unable to look away from Max and his family, and offers to clean vomit from an adjacent room in order to escape.
 Maya comes to help and begins flirting with Dani, who rebukes her advances.
 Debbie pulls her away and reprimands her for flirting with Maya.

 Debbie drags Dani to meet Kim and asks her for a job on Dani's behalf.
-During the conversation, it's revealed that Dani has been getting deposits once a month and telling her parents it's from baby-sitting.
+During the conversation, it is revealed that Dani has been getting deposits once a month and telling her parents it is from baby-sitting.
 It is also revealed that Kim is the breadwinner of the family and therefore unknowingly funding Max's arrangement with Danielle.
 Kim grows suspicious when she notices Danielle wearing the same expensive bracelet that Max had given to her.
 Max suddenly receives all the photos that Dani sent, and ends up dropping his phone, then spilling coffee on Danielle.
 Her mom takes her to wash off and calm her nerves.